-When you create a new project using the 30-day free trial, we automatically provision the project with the latest Magento Commerce (Cloud) code.
+When you create a new project, we automatically provision the project with the latest Magento Commerce (Cloud) code.
 The steps include cloning the latest code repository, adding an environment variable for

-ADMIN_EMAILusing the Project Owner’s email, setting a default randomized Magento Admin password, and sending emails to the Project Owner to access the project and reset the default Magento Admin password.
-For details, see Onboarding tasks and What is autoprovisioning.
+ADMIN_EMAILusing the License Owner’s email, setting a default randomized Magento Admin password, and sending emails to the License Owner to access the project and reset the default Magento Admin password.
+For details, see Onboarding tasks.

 - We have created a new log file on environments to capture and compile build and deploy actions.
 The file is located in the

 For all known Magento Commerce 2.2.1 issues, see Magento Commerce 2.2.1 Release Notes.